Cello technique: Con sord and senza sord

 In music pieces, con sord means "with mute" in Italian, and senza sord means "without mute".
-The mute is a device that is typically made of rubber, and serves to dampen the vibrations on string instruments.
-On the cello, it can be clipped on the bridge when needed, and can be taken off and attached to the strings below the bridge when not in use.
+The mute is a sound- modifying device that is typically made of rubber when intended for string instruments and serves to dampen the vibrations of the string.
+On the cello, it can be clipped on the bridge when needed and can be taken off and attached to the strings below the bridge when not in use.

 Other techniques

 Pizzicato

 An image of someone playing pizzicato on a double bass.
 On the cello, pizzicato is also done this way but often requires less flesh of the finger to pluck the strings, which are thinner and have less resistance than those on a bass.

-In pizzicato playing, the string is plucked directly with the fingers or thumb rather than being played with the bow.
-Pizzicato is often abbreviated as "Pizz.".
+In pizzicato playing, the string is pulled upward with the fingers (usually thumb or index) rather than being played with the bow.
+Pizzicato is often abbreviated as "pizz".
 Position of the hand is slightly over the finger board and away from the bridge.
 Usually this is done with the right hand, while the bow is held away from the strings by the rest of the hand or (for extended passages) set down.
 A single string can be played pizzicato, or double, triple, or quadruple stops can be played.
 Occasionally, a player must bow one string with the right hand and simultaneously pluck another with the left, or even possibly strum with both hands at the same time.
 This is marked by a "+" above the note.
 Strumming of chords is also possible, in guitar fashion.